Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Launch your Windscribe app and connect to your new IP: You can find this under the anchor symbol within the Windscribe app.

-Dynamic IP addresses are the default for both VPN and standard internet connections.
+Dynamic IP addresses are the default ones assigned by VPN services and Internet Service Providers (ISPs).

 Most VPNs will assign you a dynamic VPN IP address on connection.
 It’s not fixed, and can change an indefinite number of times both during a session and whenever you reconnect to the same VPN server.